-- Download and print the mail ballot application (applications are also available in Spanish, Hindi and Chinese), or
+- Download and print the mail ballot application (applications are also available in Spanish, Hindi, Chinese, Korean and Tagalog), or

 Once we receive your application and verify your registration, we will send you a paper ballot at the address you designate on your application.
 After making your selections and completing the certification form on the back of the envelope and signing it, mail or deliver your ballot back to us.
 Please note: if the certification form (on the back of the return envelope) is not signed, your ballot will not be counted.

-Mailed ballots must be postmarked by the day before Election Day and received in the County Clerk's office within 14 days after the election in order to be counted.
-Mailed ballots are processed and counted at our central office.
+Mailed ballots must be postmarked by Election Day.
+Mailed ballots are processed and counted at the Cook County Clerk's central office.

 More information about Mail Voting:

 - Eligibility - Learn who is eligible to vote by mail.